setalle/glider-waypoints/README.md

 ### My files - USE AT YOUR OWN RISK

 In the Directory [WP_Sandro](./WP_Sandro) There is the last version of the files I use, which are:
-- SAlps21v?.cup my file for the Alps
+- SAlps21v?.cup my core file for the Alps
+- SAlpsCUv?.cup Alps core with the addition of the landing taken from cu21san_alps.cup (see below) and some tasks.
+- SRieti20v?.cup my core file for the Rieti area - based on the one given at the 2020 Rieti competition
+- wrong_waypoints.cup: core file with the wrong outlandings.
+Then there are
+- SRietiAddv?.cup some landables I consider good for the Rieti area that I have added to the file provided by the Rieti competition
-- cu21san.cup file of Seeyou 2020 where I have removed the outlandings that are in SanAlps and/or wrong.
+- cu21san.cup file of Seeyou 2020 where I have removed the outlandings that are in SanAlps and/or wrong. cu21san_alps.cup: same file but then restricted to the Alps and northern Italy area.
-- wrong_waypoints.cup
+- SKeys.cup: keypoint files with e.g. height of some mountains.
+Used to learn the areas

 ### My scritpt - USE AT YOUR OWN RISK